xnhp/vanted-wiki/ExtendingExpLoading.md

 }
 ```

-You then have to register this drag'n drop handler to Vanted by calling.
+You then have to register this drag'n drop handler to Vanted by calling the method below.
 This is usually done in your Addon startup code. (see [Add-on development](AddonDevelopment.md))

 ```Java
 	GravistoMainHelper.addDragAndDropHandler(new MyExperimentDataDragAndDropHandler());